peadargrant/automation/t02_setup/setup_lab.md

 5. Copy the `Clone with HTTPS` URL from the box.
 6. Paste after the `git clone ` command and run it.
 7. You should now see the `automation_labs` folder as well as `automation` folder.

+## Task 7: Set up your lab folder

+1. Navigate into the `automation_labs` folder.
+2. Run the `./setup_lab_folder.py` program.
+3. Answer any required questions.

+**Note:** you only need to do this once for your labs repository!
+It does *not* need to be done on each computer.

 ## Reflection